 Make sure to mark any bridge on your route as a caution point, and especially bridges over deep water.

-City or country, when planning your bug-out route ensure you avoid known areas of disrepute and high crime, as these will likely be epicenters of trouble when disaster looms.
+City or country, when planning your bug-out route ensure you avoid known areas of disrepute, as these will likely be epicenters of trouble when disaster looms.
 This could take the form of a neighborhood or borough in a city, or a small village or town known to not take kindly to strangers if you are in the country.

 Areas known for political agitation should also be avoided, as the instability caused by the crisis will usually be taken as an excuse for the denizens of such hives to take to the streets and generally be a pain in the ass.
 Once again, if you cannot say for certain where those areas are, you must find out and give them a wide berth accordingly.

 Avoid Hazard Zones

 Definitely be sure to plan your routes around locations and features that could become secondary hazards depending on the type of disaster you are likely to face.
 These zones could be man-made or natural, and will take the form of things like areas prone to flooding in heavy rain events, hillsides or mountain paths that are likely to fail and slide in the same conditions, chemical plants and farms, power stations (especially nuclear ones), and so forth.